things4u/ESP-1ch-Gateway/README.md

 The A_REFRESH parameter defines whether the webserver should renew every X seconds.

  \#define A_SERVER 1				// Define local WebServer only if this define is set
- \#define A_REFRESH 0				// Will the webserver refresh or not?
+ \#define A_REFRESH 1				// is the webserver enabled to refresh yes/no?  (yes is OK)
  \#define A_SERVERPORT 80			// local webserver port
  \#define A_MAXBUFSIZE 192			// Must be larger than 128, but small enough to work

- The A_REFRESH parameter determines the refresh frequency of the webserver.
+ The A_REFRESH parameter defines whether or not we can set the refresh yes/no setting in the webbrowser.
+ The setting in the webbrowser is normally put on "no" as a default, but we can leave the define on "1" to enabled that setting in the webbrowser.

 ### Strict LoRa behaviour